2020 COVID-19 FAQs

 We did not come to this decision easily or lightly.
 We know the widespread impact and ripple effect these cancellations have on you and our other participants; on the Oregon communities who help stage our events and who won’t feel the economic boost from Cycle Oregon being in their towns; on the vendors who support our rides by providing food, drinks, showers, mechanical support and more; and, of course, on Cycle Oregon itself.

 Cycle Oregon is a nonprofit organization that relies solely on the income from these events to fulfill our mission to transform lives through cycling.
 Like many nonprofits, we are currently facing challenges unlike any we’ve ever felt before, and we are doing our best to preserve our organization.
 The entire Cycle Oregon staff and board of directors were looking forward to riding with you in the Painted Hills, the Willamette Valley, Corvallis and the Eastern Columbia River Gorge.
 We are very disappointed not to host these rides in 2020, and we are doing everything we can to be able to host rides and give back to rural Oregon for years to come.
-In July we are ending our Portland office lease and furloughing the team to 60%.
-We will work remotely the rest of the year as we develop and implement a strategy to carry Cycle Oregon into 2021 and beyond.
+As of July 2020 we closed our Portland office, furloughed the team to 60% time, and are working remotely from across Oregon as we develop and implement a strategy to carry Cycle Oregon into 2021 and beyond.

 We’re already looking forward to 2021, when we plan to offer the same events and routes that were on tap for 2020, provided we can do so in a way that is safe for our riders and the communities we visit.